Tonopah Test Range Airport: Post 1992

 After 1992, very little was published about what, if any, aircraft were based there.
 The facility was placed on caretaker status effective 31 December 1992, however the USAF continued to maintain the runway as active along with the navigation aids remaining open to the DOE and the USAF on an as-needed basis.

 In July 2001, a commercial McDonnell Douglas MD-82 aircraft landed at the Tonopah Test Range airfield due to a cargo fire warning light, according to an ASRS report.
 It departed without incident.

+The 30th Reconnaissance Squadron, operating Predator Unmanned Aerial Vehicles, was activated at Tonopah in August 2005 as part of the 57th Operations Group at Nellis.
+On 1 July 2012 they were relocated to Creech Air Force Base in Nevada, where they remain.
+The squadron operates the USAF's RQ-170 Sentinel UAVs.